CariLT01/teamsplus-extension/teamsplus-docs/docs/customization/fonts.md

 ```
 Make sure to include the `@import` at the beginning of the line, the URL, and the semicolon at the end.

-> **Note**
+!!! note
-> The URL has been truncated for this example.
+    The URL has been truncated for this example.
 In reality, it should be much longer.
 Triple dots (...) in this example are used here to indicate that more data will be present.

 7. Find the font name in the example text (look for `font-family: "FontName";` – copy the name inside quotes).
-It is in the second box.
+It is in the second code block labeled *(Font name): CSS class for a variable style*.
 Here is an example of what it may look like (the font here is Inter):

 ```css
 .inter {